-Rochelle’s heroine – a recurring protagonist – is naviagating the rich, lush riverscapes of New South Wales.
-Her powerful and contemporary female form is far greater than the sum of her collaged parts as she defies body image and injects a cheeky spark of humour into the work.
+Rochelle’s heroine – a recurring protagonist – is navigating the lush, domesticated riverscapes of New South Wales.
+Inspired by the Dadaists Hannah Höch and Max Ernst who, in the 1920s Germany took images out of their original context to reverse their meanings and critique society, her female protagonist is reconstituted from collage.
+This larger than life, sassy female is far greater than the sum of her collaged parts as she defies body image and injects a cheeky spark of humour into the work.

 Rochelle has a Masters of Visual Arts and has trained at the Julian Ashton Art School.
 She specialises in photocollage, drawing, oil pastels, printmaking, new and digital media.
 Her work is deeply concerned with female subjectivity, nature and the domestic, juxtaposed both thematically and artistically.